Fresno Grizzlies Game Notes at San Jose

 - Fresno Grizzlies Game Notes at San Jose - Fresno Grizzlies

-- Big Inning Dooms Ports in Loss to Nuts - Stockton Ports
+- Ports' Bats Explode Late for First Win of 2022 - Stockton Ports

-- Four Home Runs Give the Rawhide the Win - Visalia Rawhide

-- Early scoring dooms Grizzlies in 7-3 loss to Giants - Fresno Grizzlies
+- Goodman, Grizzlies growl past Giants 9-5 Thursday night - Fresno Grizzlies

-- Lake Elsinore Storm Lose Power in Game 2 of Series - Lake Elsinore Storm
+- Rawhide Take First Road Loss of the Season - Visalia Rawhide

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.